 The National Research Council of Canada (NRC) delivers its Industrial Research Assistance Program (IRAP) through Industrial Technology Advisors (ITA), whose work enhances the services of UNBC's Partnerships Office.

 The Partnerships Office can provide help with various copyright issues.
 For example:

 - Moral rights – should they be waived?

 - Copyright issue in research and other contracts

 - Commercial exploitation of copyright works

-Recognising the unique role of universities as public institutions of higher learning with a mandate to produce new knowledge, UNBC strives to produce benefits to society by publicising research findings and, where appropriate, encouraging the application of research results in tangible ways which may include commercial activities.
-The Partnerships Office works with the creators of IP to determine the appropriate path for commercialisation based on the IP and the abilities and desires of the creator.
+Recognizing the unique role of universities as public institutions of higher learning with a mandate to produce new knowledge, UNBC strives to produce benefits to society by publicizing research findings and, where appropriate, encouraging the application of research results in tangible ways which may include commercial activities.
+The Partnerships Office works with the creators of IP to determine the appropriate path for commercialization based on the IP and the abilities and desires of the creator.
 Possibilities include sale or licensing of the IP and building a company around the IP.

 The Partnerships Office encourages the disposition of intellectual property in ways which assure maximum benefit to the creators, to the University and to society-at-large, without whose participation the intellectual property (IP) could not have been generated.

 If you feel your research has the potential to lead to a commercially viable invention you are encouraged to contact the Partnerships Office as early in the process as practical.
 If you are a faculty member, you are advised to read the relevant sections of the Faculty Agreement.